Emulate a Bluetooth keyboard with the Raspberry Pi

 Downloading necessary files

-There are a couple of files that are needed for this project to work.
-You could create them yourself, but it would involve spending quite a lot of time reading various protocol specifications like our expert had to do to put this tutorial together.
-It’s outside of the scope of the tutorial.
-It will become clear what these files are used for shortly.
+This project necessitates a couple of files.
+You could create them independently, but it would require reading numerous protocol specifications, similar to what our expert did when developing this tutorial.
+This falls outside the scope of this tutorial.
+It will become apparent what these files are used for in due course.

 rm PiTooth-Resources.zip